saicharan-gouru/Boolean-Quizzo/README.md

 </div>

-Boolean Quizzo is an quizz application with various categories.
+Boolean Quizzo is a quizz application with various categories.

 ## Demo